What Are Dental Bridges?

 Tooth loss affects more than just the look of your smile.
 Even the loss of a single tooth can have a dramatic effect on your overall health.
 It can result in difficulties with speaking and eating and may result in changes to how your upper and lower teeth bite together.
 Surrounding teeth may begin to drift into open spaces left within the arch by lost teeth.
 This movement can dramatically affect the alignment of your teeth.
 A common method for replacing missing teeth, dental bridges can restore health and a natural appearance to your grin.

 Offered as both fixed or removable options, dental bridges can fill open spaces left by the loss of natural teeth.
 Dental bridges are made of two or more crowns that are molded together and rely on the teeth on either side of the gap to remain anchored in place.
 With a bridge, you can eat and speak with greater ease and prevent bite changes caused by shifting teeth.
 Made Ya Smile Spring Cypress wants to help you if you have lost a tooth.
-Call us today to make an appointment with Dr. Tiffany Campbell to find out more about custom fixed and removable dental bridges.
+Call us today to make an appointment with our dentist to find out more about custom fixed and removable dental bridges.
 These appliances, made from a range of materials, may be the best solution to recover your best smile after tooth loss.

 "Excellent service Love it"- L.A. / Google / Feb 28, 2020